hummingbot/hummingbot/documentation/docs/strategies/pure-market-making.md

 Users can specify how far away ("spreads") from the mid price the bid and asks are, the order quantity, and how often prices should be updated (order cancels + new orders posted).

 !!! warning
-    Please exercise caution while running this strategy and set appropriate stop loss limits.
+    Please exercise caution while running this strategy and set appropriate kill switch rate.
 The current version of this strategy is intended to be a basic template that users can test and customize.
 Running the strategy with substantial capital without additional modifications may result in losses.

 ### Schematic